Aareon: Chatbots & drones - The future of technology for social housing

 This session will show how by using Salesforce’s world-class products, you can make time and cost savings while improving customer experience and satisfaction by improving the speed of resolution and allowing customers to help themselves.

 Salix Homes: Rethinking Housing with Salix Homes

 Speaker: Sarah Henderson, head of business services, and Chris Henry, ICT Manager

 The world has changed.
 Housing has not.
 At least not enough.
 While the housing sector is struggling to get to grips with the digital revolution, Salix Homes is on a journey to ‘rethink housing’ and become an ultra-modern housing association of the future.
 Chief executive Lee Sugden will discuss how Salix Homes is evolving its ways of working in order to face these challenges head-on and how the sector needs to change to meet customers’ needs and expectations in a modern and digital world.

 Smartline (University of Exeter & Coastline Housing): A smarter approach: using data to improve services & better serve communities

-Speakers: Tim Taylor, senior lecturer, University of Exeter Medical School & Smartline principal investigator, Laurie Magowan, Smartline project manager, and Mark England, head of technical services, Coastline Housing
+Speakers: Tamaryn Menneer, Smartline Research Fellow, University of Exeter Medical School, Laurie Magowan, Smartline project manager, and William Voyce, Smartline delivery manager, Coastline Housing